 A final Environmental Impact Statement (EIS) was issued on March 13, 2020 by the Montana Department of Environmental Quality ("MT DEQ") which was followed by a DEQ positive record of decision following on April 9, 2020 which will allow development and underground mining of the Johnny Lee deposit at the Black Butte Copper Project to proceed.
 On August 14, 2020, the MT DEQ issued a final approval for the Phase I Bonding for the underground Black Butte Copper project (the "Project).
 The MT DEQ has approved the bond posting and has issued a Final Mine Operating Permit allowing the Company the right to commence Phase I Development surface construction at the mine site.
-The Company is yet to achieve profitability and has incurred significant losses and negative cash flows from operations.
-The Company has concluded that the working capital as held at June 30, 2022 is insufficient to fund all committed and non-discretionary expenditures for at least the next twelve months.
+Given the nature and stage of the company's operations, the Company is yet to achieve profitability and has incurred significant losses and negative cash flows from operations.
+The Company has concluded that the working capital as held at March 31, 2023 is insufficient to fund all committed and non-discretionary expenditures for at least the next twelve months.
 Unless additional funds are raised, the Company may have insufficient funds to realize its assets and discharge its liabilities in the normal course of business.